-- 74. Renewable energy has become the fastest-growing energy source and the cheapest one in most parts of the world, as a result of cost reductions, innovation and enabling frameworks.
-Renewable energy is also now a key solution to address climate change and a practical climate action tool for reaching zero net emissions by 2050. - 75.
-Governments can raise the level of ambition to scale-up renewable energy deployment through long term plans that align climate and energy objectives, and through strengthened targets for renewables in revised and enhanced NDCs.
-Scaling-up decentralized off-grid renewable energy solutions can close the energy access gap by promoting adequate delivery models, catalyzing financing through innovative instruments, adopting enabling policies and regulations, building capacity across the value chain and fostering entrepreneurship. - 76.
-Adopting proactive policies and measures to ensure a just transition and maximize the socio-economic benefits of renewables can also strengthen interlinkages between sustainable energy and other Sustainable Development Goals, through a more holistic approach to energy policy and greater collaboration across sectors like employment, health, agriculture, and water, and enhance cooperation at the regional and sub-regional levels to promote innovation, investment, and capacity building. - 77.
-Mainstreaming gender in energy sector frameworks at all levels-including policymaking, programme design and project implementation-can harness the opportunities of greater gender equality that come with the transition to a renewables-based energy system.
+- 74. Renewable energy has become the fastest growing and cheapest energy source in most parts of the world as a result of cost reductions, innovation and enabling frameworks.
+Renewable energy is now a key solution for addressing climate change and a practical climate action tool for reaching zero net emissions by 2050. - 75.
+Governments can raise the level of ambition to scale-up renewable energy deployment through long-term plans that align climate and energy objectives and strengthened targets for renewables in revised and enhanced nationally determined contributions.
+Scaling-up decentralized off-grid renewable energy solutions can close the energy access gap by promoting adequate delivery models, catalysing financing through innovative instruments, adopting enabling policies and regulations, building capacity across the value chain and fostering entrepreneurship. - 76.
+Adopting proactive policies and measures to ensure a just transition and maximize the socioeconomic benefits of renewables can also strengthen interlinkages between sustainable energy and other Goals through a more holistic approach to energy policy, and greater collaboration across sectors like employment, health, agriculture and water.
+Enhancing cooperation at the regional and subregional levels to promote innovation, investment and capacity-building would also contribute to strengthening such interlinkages. - 77.
+Mainstreaming gender in energy sector frameworks at all levels including policymaking, programme design and project implementation can harness the opportunities of greater gender equality that come with the transition to a renewables-based energy system.